Kraft Dinner: History

 The prerequisite to a shelf-stable packaged macaroni and cheese product was the invention of processed cheese, where emulsifying salts help stabilize the product, giving it a longer life.
-Although James Lewis Kraft, of Fort Erie, Ontario, but living in Chicago, did not invent processed cheese, he won a patent for one processing method in 1916 and began to build his cheese business.
+While living in Chicago, James Lewis Kraft of Fort Erie, Ontario, began to build his cheese business after winning a patent for one such method in 1916.

 During the Great Depression, a St. Louis, Missouri, salesman, Grant Leslie of Dundee, Scotland, had the idea to sell macaroni pasta and cheese together as a package, so he began attaching grated cheese to boxes of pasta with a rubber band.
-In 1937, Kraft introduced the product in the U.S. and Canada.
-The timing of the product's launch had much to do with its success: during World War II, the rationing of milk and dairy products, an increased reliance on meatless meals, and more women working outside the home, created a large market for the product, which was considered a hearty meal for families.
+The product was first marketed in many U.S. states in 1936, typically for 15 cents a box (“grated cheese and macaroni--dinner for four in nine minutes”).
+Marketing in Canada began in late 1937.
+The timing of the product's launch had much to do with its success: during World War II, the rationing of milk and dairy products, increased reliance on meatless meals, and more women working outside the home created a large market for the product, which was considered a hearty meal for families.
 Its shelf life of ten months was attractive at a time when many Canadian homes did not have refrigerators.
 Also, consumers could receive, for one food ration stamp, two boxes.
 The original box was primarily yellow.
 50 million boxes were sold during the war.
 The box's primary colour changed to blue in 1954, later used in an advertising campaign where children were encouraged to ask for "The Blue Box".

+Marye Dahnke, Kraft’s resident chef, suggested reviving macaroni and cheese after Kraft was facing competition from Miracle Whip.

 A version with spiral-shaped noodles debuted in 1975, while Velveeta Shells & Cheese were introduced in 1984.
 A single-serving variation requiring only water for preparation was introduced as Easy Mac in 1999.
 In 2006, the cheddar and white cheddar versions switched to organic macaroni, while Easy Mac Cups were introduced the same year.
 In 2007, the noodles switched to 50 percent whole grain.

 Macaroni & Cheese Crackers also debuted in 2007.
 The crackers were discontinued in 2008, as they did not meet company targets.
 A sub-line, Homestyle Deluxe, was added in 2010 in three flavours: cheddar, four-cheese sauce, and Old World Italian.

 Kraft Macaroni and Cheese sold in the United States used to include Yellow 5 and Yellow 6 to make the food a brighter colour.
 In Europe, food that contains Yellow 5 requires a warning label saying, "This product may have adverse effect on activity and attention in children."
 In 2014, none of the European varieties were made with artificial dyes.